-4-1.
+- 4-1.
 GENERAL.
-The lubrication services outlined in paragraphs 4-2 thru 4-5 should be performed at regular intervals to maintain top hoist performance and insure long life.
+The lubrication services outlined in paragraphs 4-2 through 4-5 should be performed at regular intervals to maintain top hoist performance and insure long life.
 The frequency for lubrication services will depend on the type of hoisting service that hoist is subjected to and should coincide with periodic preventive maintenance inspection.
-See Section V-Maintenance.
-4-2.
-CHANGE GEAR CASE OIL (Fig. 4-1).
+See Section V-Maintenance. - 4-2.
+CHANGE GEAR CASE OIL (Fig. 4-1). - a.

-a.
 Remove drain plug from bottom of hoist frame and drain oil from gear case.
-Replace plug.

-b.
-Remove oil level plug from side of hoist.

-c.
-Refill gearcase thru oil filler to proper level (bottom of oil level plug hole) using Automatic Transmission Fluid - DEXRON Type.
+Replace plug. - b.
+Remove oil level plug from side of hoist. - c.
+Refill gearcase through oil filler to proper level (bottom of oil level plug hole) using Automatic Transmission Fluid DEXRON Type.
 This is an all-weather oil available from all major oil companies.
-1-1/2 pints of oil are required.

-d.
-Reinstall oil level plug.
+1-1/2 pints of oil are required. - d.
+Reinstall oil level plug and breather. - 4-3.

-4-3.
 LUBRICATE LOAD CHAIN.
 A small amount of lubricant will greatly increase load chain life, therefore, chain should not be allowed to run without lubricant.
-Chain should be cleaned and lubricated as directed in paragraphs a. and b. below, depending upon type of chain.
+Chain should be cleaned and lubricated as directed in paragraph a below.
 User should set up a regular schedule for chain lubrication after observing operating conditions for a few days.
 Use Bar and Chain Oil (LUBRIPLATE or equal) on load chain.